Refugee crisis: Exploits of displaced people

-Large groups of displaced persons could be abused as 'weapons' to threaten or political enemies or neighbouring countries.
+Large groups of displaced persons could be abused as 'weapons' to threaten either political enemies or neighbouring countries.
 Refugees as Weapons is mass exodus of refugees from a state to a hostile state as a "weapon" against an enemy.
 Weaponized migration occurs when a challenging state or non-state actor exploits human migration—whether voluntary or forced—in order to achieve political, military, and/or economic objectives.
 The concept is categorized into infiltration, coercive, dispossessive, exportive, fifth Column.

 Political responses

 Since the establishment of the United Nations High Commission for Refugees, instances of population displacement have been identified by registered non-governmental organizations (NGOs) in countries where local governments fail to provide or protect the economic means and social rights of their citizens.
 In 1963, Prince Sadruddin Aga Khan, then Deputy High Commissioner, stated – after visiting Africa – that some refugees are "a by product" and will probably "not have much of a chance to return to their country".

 The Aga Khan Development Network, led by the current Ismaili imam, the Aga Khan IV, is engaged in "enhanced cooperation" with the United Nations High Commissioner for Refugees to "help broaden the way the international community responds to crises today".

+Following the US-led intervention in Afghanistan in 2001, NATO joined forces to address the volatile situation.
+By the end of 2014, as NATO forces withdrew, Afghanistan faced political challenges despite having conducted elections and establishing an elected president.
+Recognizing the persistent weakness in the political infrastructure, the United Nations responded by establishing the United Nations Assistance Mission in Afghanistan.
+UNAMA collaborated with the Office of the High Commissioner for Human Rights and various Afghan organizations.
+The focus was on monitoring the situation of the civilian population, taking into account efforts to promote protection and assist in full implementation of fundamental freedoms and human rights provisions of the Afghan Constitution and international treaties to which Afghanistan is a State Party.

 Preventing the root causes of migration

 The flow of migrants can be reduced by removing the causes of migration like wars, for example.
 The United Nations urge to make more efforts for achieving this type of solutions.

 The European Union has many tools for addressing the root causes of the crisis: "such as the trust funds for Africa and for the Syrian refugee crisis, the Facility for Refugees in Turkey and the EU's External Investment Plan" However, as the Transnational Institute criticised in a 2021 report, "Europe is creating refugees through its arms trade.
-If the EU and its member states genuinely want to address what they perceive as a “migration crisis”, they must curb arms exports, improve accountability mechanisms, and end the unbridled lobbying efforts of arms companies in the corridors of power in Brussels and other European capitals."
+If the EU and its member states genuinely want to address what they perceive as a "migration crisis", they must curb arms exports, improve accountability mechanisms, and end the unbridled lobbying efforts of arms companies in the corridors of power in Brussels and other European capitals."